LinuxForHealth/health-patterns/services/nlp-insights/doc/examples/acd/context_awareness.md

 ```

 ## Inspect the response bundle
 Although the input text mentions a condition, a resource is not created because the condition is not for the patient.
-In addition, there are no insight extensions included in the DiagnosticReport.
+The Diagnostic report and bundle are not modified in any meaningful way.

 `cat /tmp/output.json | jq`